stuartduff/woocommerce-dynamic-pricing-table/README.md

 * [Advanced Product Discounts](https://docs.woothemes.com/document/woocommerce-dynamic-pricing/#section-7) on WooCommerce products that have either a bulk or special offer discount applied to them.
 * [User Role Discount](https://docs.woocommerce.com/document/woocommerce-dynamic-pricing/#section-2) will display on WooCommerce product sections.
+* [Simple Category Pricing](https://docs.woocommerce.com/document/woocommerce-dynamic-pricing/#section-4) will display category discounts on WooCommrce product categories.

 > Are there any limitations to how many product tables will display on an single product.

-Only one pricing group table will display on any single product, if you have more than one pricing group active on a single product the discount table will then be disabled.
+Only one advanced product pricing group table will display on any single product, if you have more than one pricing group active on a single product the discount table will then be disabled.

 > Where should I contact if I have an issue with this extension.